Hull was not just a port for the towns of the Industrial Revolution, it became a part of the Industrial

 However, the port has survived and is now back in profit. the fishing fleet has just survived and there are signs of a revival. most of the city's industries have also survived.
 In 1981 the Humber Bridge, a dream for over a hundred years, was opened by the Oueen.
 Before and after that work was going on to give Hull better connections to the motorway network of the country.
 Now there is a dual carriageway / motorway from within a mile of King George Dock to practically every town and city in Britain.

 In the late 1980's the City Centre was drastically altered and improved by large scale pedestrianisation and associated works.
 Thus the main shopping streets, Old Town area and Marina area are now very pleasant places to stroll and make visual observation of this historic City.

-The Market Square (King Street) to the west of Holy Trinity Church was renovated again in 1999.
+The Market Square (King Street) to the west of Hull Minster, Holy Trinity Parish Church, was renovated again in 1999.
 The statue of Andrew Marvell was brought back from the grounds of William Gee School and placed in the Square.
 It was unveiled in its new location by Andrew Motion the Poet Laureate (who once taught at the Hull University) on 11th November 1999, on 9th November 1999 the groundbreaking ceremony for The Deep took place at Sammy's Point.
 (Named after the shipbuilding yard of Martin Samuelson).
 Designed by Architect Terry Farrell, it comprises of a visitors centre, a learning research facility and a business centre.
 It is open from the 23rd March 2002, and will be the major development for Hull in the first years of the 21st century.